lancernik/Kinect-camera-emulator-and-gesture-detection/README.md

-Step 1) Combine kinect and RGB to get best results in gesture detection
+Step 1) Combine kinect and RGB to get best results in gesture detection \
+Color-based detection is not accurate enought to be main hand-detection source,but will allow to increase gesture detection accuracy and complexity.
+Using deep-learning for hand detection will slow program too much, so it's better to use depth-sensor
 ![image](http://chemmaks.pl/Tutoriale/depth.png)